a weblog of wordplay

 Die 4: A, I, O, U, X, Z

 Not sure whether this is the best solution, but it's the one my stochastic hill climber usually finds.

 Posted by: Nils Fagerburg

 Leave a comment on LOGOLOG about the article: Word Dice

-two thousand, eight hundred and sixty
+nine thousand, two hundred and sixty-five

 times since it was begun.